-Context relates to the setting or relevance of the content.For greater accuracy, your data workers should understand words that can be used in multiple ways, depending on the meaning of the text.
+Context relates to the setting or relevance of the content.For greater accuracy, your data analysts should understand that words often have multiple meanings, depending on the text.
 For example, you would want them to tag the word “bass” accurately, knowing whether the text in a document relates to fish or music.
-They also must understand words that are substituted for others, such as “Kleenex” for “tissue.”
-You might even want them to apply knowledge that is not included in the text but is generally understood.
+They also must understand words are often synonymous, such as “Kleenex” for “tissue.”
+You might even want them to apply the knowledge that is not included in the text but is generally understood.

-Domain expertise relates to the discourse model.The vocabulary, format, and style of text related to healthcare can vary significantly from that for the legal industry, for example.
-Domain is especially challenging when you’re creating an NLP model for a domain that doesn’t already have a large manually annotated corpora available for you to use.
-For accuracy, at least a subset of your data workers should know key details about the industry your NLP application serves, and how their work relates to the problem you are solving.
+Domain expertise relates to the discourse model.The vocabulary, format, and style of text related to healthcare can vary significantly from that of the legal industry, for example.
+This is especially challenging when you’re creating an NLP model for a domain that doesn’t already have a large, manually annotated collection of written text available for you to use.
+For accuracy, at least a subset of your data analysts should know key details about the industry your NLP application serves and how their work relates to the problem you are solving.

 2. Smart tool choice

-At CloudFactory, we’ve learned that for NLP projects, it’s especially important to create a seamless blend of tech and people in the loop on your data production line.
+For NLP projects, it’s important to create a seamless blend of tech and humans in the loop on your data production line.
 Think of it as your tech-and-human stack, combining people and machines in a workflow that directs tasks where they are best suited for high performance.
-That means assigning to people the tasks that require domain expertise, context, and adaptability—and giving machines the tasks that require repetition, measurement, and consistency.
+That means assigning people the tasks that require domain expertise, context, and adaptability—and assigning machines the tasks that require repetition, measurement, and consistency.

 - They can incorporate improvements prompted by QA learnings into your workflow.
 Anonymous teams don’t bring the progressive benefits of a managed team, which acts as an extension of your own.

-Much like drafting can benefit riders in a bicycle race, a managed workforce creates a trusted and reliable feedback loop that can give your team a competitive edge in the fast-moving race to market.
-If you want to develop a high-performing NLP model, you need a strategic approach to your data production that includes processes, tools, and reliable people who are accountable for delivering high-quality datasets, and who function as an extension of your development team.
+With any AI project, but with NLP especially, your workforce choice can mean the difference between winning the race to market or running out of steam before you ever finish.
+If you want to develop a high-performing NLP model, you need a strategic approach to your data production that includes processes, tools, and reliable people who are accountable for delivering high-quality datasets and who function as an extension of your development team.